easy sourdough starter from scratch

 Sometimes a neglected starter can develop off-white textured kahm yeast on the surface.
 Kahm yeast isn’t harmful, so it can be scraped off before the starter is refreshed.

-If you were to ever see black or colorful mold in your starter, that would be a reason to throw the starter out and start over (this is uncommon, though).
+If you were to ever see fuzzy black or colorful mold in your starter, that would be a reason to throw the starter out and start over (this is uncommon, though).

 Pouring hot water in your starter or accidentally heating your jar of starter to 140°F would certainly kill the yeasts and bacteria you’re trying to cultivate.